japanninja74/OS_emness_sha256/README.md

 ### Exercises

 #### Exercise 1
+Objective:

+Develop a C program to perform a comprehensive self-test for a driver implementing the SHA256 hashing algorithm.
+The self-test program should rigorously validate the correctness and integrity of the SHA256 hashing algorithm under various scenarios, ensuring its robustness and reliability.

+Test Functions:

+Write: This is the basic instruction, where a word is written and a hash is read back.

+Concatenation: This test function will focus on testing the concatenation functionality of the SHA256 driver.
+It will write multiple data blocks to the driver and verify the resulting hash values.
+This test ensures that the SHA256 algorithm handles the concatenation of data correctly and produces accurate hash outputs.

+With_Seek: The With_Seek test function will evaluate the SHA256 driver's behavior when performing forward seeks in the data stream.
+It will write data blocks with forward seeks to different positions in the source file, validating the hash values at each seek position.
+Forward seek will result in a 0 padding while backward seed (rewind) will work as reset and generate the new_hash signal.
+This test ensures that the SHA256 algorithm can handle data writes with seeks accurately.

+Without_Seek: The Without_Seek test function will verify the SHA256 driver's capability to handle data writes without seeks.
+It will write data blocks sequentially without any seeks, ensuring the integrity of the hashing algorithm under continuous data input scenarios.

+Multi-Threading and Mutex:

+To ensure accurate and synchronized execution of the self-test process, the program will utilize multi-threading with pthread library.
+Specifically, the program will create three threads, each executing one of the three test functions (concatenation, With_Seek, and Without_Seek).
+The purpose of multi-threading is to parallelize the self-test, allowing simultaneous testing of different aspects of the SHA256 driver, which can significantly speed up the overall self-test process.

+A pthread_mutex_t variable named mutex will be used to implement mutual exclusion.
+The mutex will act as a synchronization mechanism to prevent potential data races and ensure that each test function executes exclusively without interfering with the others.
+Before executing a test function, the corresponding thread will lock the mutex using pthread_mutex_lock, ensuring exclusive access.
+Once the test function completes, the thread will unlock the mutex using pthread_mutex_unlock, allowing the next thread to proceed.

+Explanation:

+The purpose of the self-test program is to validate the correct implementation and functionality of the SHA256 driver.
+By running the test functions under different scenarios and comparing the generated hash values with precomputed hash values, the program can ensure that the SHA256 algorithm produces consistent and accurate results.

+Multi-threading enhances the efficiency of the self-test process by concurrently executing the test functions.
+Each thread independently tests a specific aspect of the SHA256 driver, leading to a faster overall self-test.
+The mutex ensures that each test function executes atomically without interference, preventing race conditions and guaranteeing the reliability of the test results.
 #### Exercise 2 - malloc()/realloc(), fork(), execl(), system()

 Write a C program that computes the hash of a file in two different ways: by using the accelerator